SadiyaJiru/Reading-List/README.md

 # Reading-List
 ## React-based Google Books Search app.
-Utilize React lifecycle methods to query and display books based on user searches Uses Node, Express and MongoDB so that users can save books to review or purchase later.
+This application utilizes the React lifecycle methods to query and display books based on user searches

+## Technologies used
+ Node, Express, MongoDB, React, JSX